 Videos on the EMH Framework site feature supportive statements by higher education leaders from Morehouse College, the University System of Maryland and Trinity Washington University.

 “I favor increasing the level of support available to students of color at our national college and university campuses,” says John J. DeGioia, President of Georgetown University “This is a very special moment and we need to seize the opportunities present here to provide the best communities for all of our students.
 I think every college and university president must understand how urgent it is to tend to these dynamics.”

 Please visit equityinmentalhealth.org to access the EMH Framework and other valuable resources.

 JED is a nonprofit that exists to protect emotional health and prevent suicide for our nation’s teens and young adults.
 JED partners with high schools and colleges to strengthen their mental health, substance abuse and suicide prevention programs and systems; equips teens and young adults with the skills and knowledge to help themselves and each other; and encourages community awareness, understanding and action for young adult mental health.
 Learn more at jedfoundation.org.

 About the Steve Fund

-The Steve Fund (TSF) is the nation’s only organization focused on supporting the mental health and emotional well-being of young people of color.
+The Steve Fund is the nation’s leading organization focused on supporting the mental health and emotional well-being of young people of color.
 The Steve Fund works with colleges and universities, non-profits, researchers, mental health experts, families, and young people to promote programs and strategies that build understanding and assistance for the mental and emotional health of the nation’s young people of color.
-The Fund holds an annual conference, Young, Gifted & @Risk, and offers a Knowledge Center with curated expert information.
+The Steve Fund holds an annual conference, Young, Gifted & @Risk, and offers a Knowledge Center with curated expert information.
 With multicultural mental health experts, it delivers on-campus and on-site programs and services for colleges and non-profits, and through tech partnerships it provides direct services to young people of color. .